-It appears that marketing is merely a fancy name for selling function as the attention paid to the phylosophy of marketing is not more than a lip service.
-Althoug, the sales officer is subordinating the marketing executive but, major attention is on products and their sale rather than on consumer, this needs and the way for satisfaction of those needs.
+function as the attention paid to the phylosophy of marketing is not more than a lip service.
+Althoug, the sales officer is subordinating the marketing executive but, major attention is on products and their sale rather than on consumer, his needs and the way for satisfaction of those needs.

-11. Marketing Research is not satisfactorily effective : Marketing research is the systematic collection and interpretation of information which help the top management in taking better decisions on marketing of goods and services.
+Marketing research is the systematic collection and interpretation of information which help the top management in taking better decisions on marketing of goods and services.
 The area of marketing research is vast.
 It can be applied to solve any problem in the field of marketing.
-The growth and complexity of markets, the size of the firm, the ever changing attitudes of consumers, the nature and type of competition, the selection of media mix to approach the markets, the policies to be framed on pricing, research inevitable in a large sized plant like H.M.F.
+The growth and complexity of markets, the size of the firm, the ever changing attitudes of consumers, the nature and type of competition, the selection of media mix to approach the markets, the policies to be framed on pricing, distribution, production etc., has made the tool of marketing research inevitable in a large sized plant like H.M.F.

 K.M.F is so far unable to use this tool effectively.

 Leave aside other aspects, it is not yet successful in locating the point of decision to purchase the milk products.
-That is, who makes the purchase decision in a family- a male, femal or children.
-Where the purchase decision is made- at home, out of home or at the point of purchase.
+That is, who makes the purchase decision in a family-a male, femal or children.
+Where the purchase decision is made-at home, out of home or at the point of purchase.
 What factors influence them to make a purchase decision.

-12. The promotional activities are still ineffective : The advertising and sales promotional activities of F.M.F. are still unsuccessful in influencing the prospective customers of North Zarnataka.
+12. The promotional activities are still ineffective: The advertising and sales promotional activities of F.M.F. are still unsuccessful in influencing the prospective customers of horth Karmataka.